List of The Sandman characters: Thessaly

 Thessaly returns in the later volumes, where she is Dream's lover for a time, but this relationship ends unhappily for both and is never actually shown in the series.
 When it is alluded to in Brief Lives Thessaly is never mentioned by name, so only in The Kindly Ones is this romance revealed.
 Also in The Kindly Ones, Thessaly provides Lyta Hall with protection and sanctuary from Dream while he is being targeted for death by the Furies, who are using Hall as a vessel.

 In The Wake she attends Dream's wake and funeral.
-She speaks with two of Dream's lovers and recalls her relationship with Dream.
+Thessaly speaks with two of Dream's lovers and recalls her relationship with Dream.
 She remarks that part of his attraction to her was that she was not intimidated by him.
 To her surprise she later would dream of Morpheus, and the two kindled a romance, with Dream madly in love with Thessaly (though this affection was not mutual).
 When Morpheus ended his courtship and resumed working Thessaly realized she did not love Morpheus and left the Dreaming.
 When Lyta wakes up after Dream's death, Thessaly calmly advises her to leave.
 Thessaly suggests that many people, including herself, would be more than happy to murder Lyta for her part in Morpheus' destruction.

 Thessaly also is the star of two spin-off comic series, The Thessaliad and Thessaly, Witch for Hire written by Bill Willingham.
 In the spin-offs, Thessaly (under that name) and her companion, a ghost named Fetch, first set out to tackle various gods of the underworld who want her dead.
 Later she is unwillingly pressured into a monster-killing contract.

 She is alluded to in the Faction Paradox series, in the character Thessalia and her protégé Larissa.

+In the podcast, Thessaly is voiced by Emma Corrin.

 Mad Hettie

-A London tramp born in 1741.
+Mad Hettie is a London tramp born in 1741.
 At the time of Sandman #3, she was 247 years old.
-She appears frequently in other DC comics such as Hellblazer, first appearing in #9.
+Mad Hettie appears frequently in other DC comics such as Hellblazer, first appearing in #9.
 She also had a large role in Death: The High Cost of Living, where she is shown to be rude, miserly and constantly complains about the lack of knowledge that present day youths have.
-She has been accused of being a witch, and also appears to have abilities as a haruspex, however she merely states that "you don't get to your two hundred and fiftieth without learning a few tricks".
+She has been accused of being a witch and also appears to have abilities as a haruspex.
+However, she merely states that "you don't get to your two hundred and fiftieth without learning a few tricks".

-Later, Hettie worked in the series The Dreaming, in which it was discovered that she had dealings with Destiny, Johanna Constantine and President Thomas Jefferson.
+Later, Hettie worked in the series The Dreaming in which it was discovered that she had dealings with Destiny, Johanna Constantine and President Thomas Jefferson.

 In The Sandman: Overture, it is revealed that she had stolen a magical timepiece in her youth, which remained hidden in her memories until Daniel retrieved it.

+In the podcast, Mad Hettie is voiced by Josie Lawrence.

+In the Netflix series, Mad Hettie is portrayed by Clare Higgins.